Codoc-os/django-opensearch-dsl/docs/settings.md

 Default: `False`

-Run indexing in parallel using OpenSearch's parallel_bulk() method.
-Note that some databases (e.g. SQLite) do not play well with this option.
+Run bulk operations in parallel.
+Note that some databases (e.g. sqlite) do not play well with this option.

 ## `OPENSEARCH_DSL_QUERYSET_PAGINATION`